 - A dynamic ‘to be completed’ task area – a space where employees can easily see and action their key tasks, such as documents to sign or read, or information that needs to be completed.

-- Cloud based and accessible via tablet, PC or mobile – to ensure the widest possible adoption, make sure your portals can be accessed online at any time, and from the device of choice.
+- 24/7 online access – to ensure the widest possible adoption, make sure your portals can be accessed online at any time from the device of choice.

-- Create multiple portals – so you can reflect the information that’s appropriate to different roles or locations.
+- Option to create multiple portals – so you can reflect the information that’s appropriate to different roles or locations.

-- Support international requirements – with the option for localised content and languages.
+- Support for international requirements – with the option for localised content and languages.

-- Accommodate different lifestyle events – for example, to help with relocations, promotions, seasonal staff or employees returning from maternity/paternity or extended sick leave.
+- Option to accommodate different lifestyle events – for example, to help with relocations, promotions, seasonal staff or employees returning from maternity/paternity or extended sick leave.

 2. Automated task management

 Research shows that when it comes to onboarding, companies are still missing essential steps, like right to work checks, or arranging for appropriate desks, chairs and technology to be in place.
-This both puts the business at risk, and leaves new employees feeling unappreciated.
-Top onboarding software comes with embedded task management that helps ensure key activities and deadlines aren’t missed.
-Important onboarding features to look out for are:
+This puts the business at risk, and leaves new employees feeling unappreciated.
+Top onboarding software comes with embedded task management that ensures activities aren’t missed.
+Features to look out for include:

-- Task list templates – an easy to set up library of task templates covering all your standard new joiner and employee life cycle activities (such as promotions or relocations) that you can pick from and amend if needed, so you don’t have to start from scratch each time.
+- Task list templates – the option to easily set up a library of task templates covering all your standard new joiner and employee life cycle activities (such as promotions or relocations) that you can pick from and amend if needed, so you don’t have to start from scratch each time.

-- Automatic notifications – kicking off one of your templates should automatically triggered emails and task inboxes, so that all those involved know what’s expected of them, and when they need to have completed their tasks.
+- Automatic notifications – kicking off one of your templates should automatically triggered emails and update task inboxes, so everyone involved know what’s expected of them, and when they need to have completed their tasks.

 - Smart task allocation – with the option to allocated activities against an individual (e.g. the new employee’s manager) or a team (for example, IT or Finance).
 With teams, it’s important that one person in a team can take control of a task, whilst other team members are informed that they no longer need to act.

-- A central control dashboard – an easy to use, central area that allows HR to track progress and have an overview of all completed and outstanding tasks, so they know who’s done what and can easily chase up if needed.
+- Control dashboards – an easy to use, central area that allows HR to track progress and have an overview of all completed and outstanding tasks, so they can keep an eye on the progress and chase up if needed.

 Smooth onboarding relies on presenting the right information and activities to the right people at the right time – whether that’s routing data and documents through an approval and signing process, or ensuring new joiners have accurate information about key contacts or team bios.